Making an employee quit is way more difficult than hiring an employee.

 Anyone will want to work in a peaceful environment rather than being supervised like a school kid.

-None of the employees will like to see their managers giving special attentions to other co-workers.
+None of the employees will like to see their managers giving special attention to other co-workers.

-Even though you do not have such a habit of having favourites in your team try showing them in front you have many special ones in the office in them.
+Even though you do not have such a habit of having favorites in your team try showing them in front you have many special ones in the office in them.